Decentralized-ID/decentralized-id.github.io/identosphere-dump/web3-and-decentralized-identity/web3.md

 Rather than being a DAO, the world is a gigantic metasystem that provides numerous tacit capabilities for action and interaction.
 So, while “Life is a DAO” makes a better t-shirt, I prefer “Life is a Metasystem.”
 Take the red pill.

-* [What is New in the World of Blockchain?](https://medium.com/humanizing-the-singularity/what-is-new-in-the-world-of-blockchain-8a95cb4ac7ac) An Interview with Vinay Gupta

-Vinay: My history goes back to the 1990s.
-I was involved very heavily in the kind of cypherpunk movement in the ’90s.
-My first year where 100% of my salary went through crypto cash was 1999, so ‘99/2000 I got a full year of salary in crypto cash.
 * [Cryptocurrencies: A Necessary Scam?](https://mattstoller.substack.com/p/cryptocurrencies-a-necessary-scam?s%3Dr) Matt Stoller

 Both financial crisis reformers and Bitcoin proponents believe that the existing financial order is a collusive arrangement between large banks who are supported by government power….
 Societies and social contracts are built on cooperative mechanisms, but also barriers and enforceable rules.